wandb/docs/docs/guides/runs/intro.md

 title: Runs
 ---

 A single unit of computation logged by W&B is called a *run*.
 You can think of a W&B run as an atomic element of your whole project.

-You should initiate a new run when you:
+Common patterns for initiating a run include, but are not limited to:

-* Train a model
+* Training a model
-* Change a hyperparameter
+* Changing a hyperparameter
-* Use a different model
+* Using a different model
-* Log data or a model as a [W&B Artifact](../artifacts/intro.md)
+* Logging data or a model as a [W&B Artifact](../artifacts/intro.md)
 * [Download a W&B Artifact](../artifacts/download-and-use-an-artifact.md)

 For example, during a [sweep](../sweeps/intro.md), W&B explores a hyperparameter search space that you specify.
 Each new hyperparameter combination created by the sweep is implemented and recorded as a unique run.